TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/FSK/Transceiver/AS07-M1101S/README.md

 Its maximum transmitting power is +10dBm/10mW, and the receiver sensitivity is excellent with *-116dBm*.
 In free *line of sight*, distances of up to *1km* can be bridged.

 <img src="images/radio_as07-m1101s_top2_t.png" width="80%" height="80%" />

+> [!NOTE]
+> The *CC1101* transceiver chip used on this board supports a much wider frequency range from *300–928 MHz*, however when this chip is used on breakout boards, the external components like RF traces, crystal, filters, and antenna are optimized for a much narrower frequency range, in the case of this board *387-464MHz*.

 ## Specs